Han Lih-wu

+Life and career

 Born in Anhui, Han earned degrees from Nanjing University, the University of London, and the University of Wisconsin–Madison.
 After completing his education in the United States, Han taught at Nanjing University until 1931, when he was named leader of the British–Chinese Educational Association, where he served until 1946.

 In 1944, Han was appointed deputy minister of education.
 He succeeded Chen Hsueh-ping in office in 1949.
 Han aided the Kuomintang retreat to Taiwan later that year by moving artworks of the National Palace Museum from Peking to Taipei.
 He served as the Director of National Palace Museum from September 1949 to June 1956.
 Upon stepping down from the Ministry of Education in 1950, Han became presidential adviser to Chiang Kai-shek until 1956.
 He became Republic of China ambassador to Thailand that year, and in 1962, was concurrently assigned to Laos.
 Han later served as ambassador to the Philippines and Greece, from 1964 to 1968, and between 1968 and 1972, respectively.